.Maintaining a nutritious diet.

 - Belly bands do help in holding the abdominal muscles in their original place during pregnancy and after childbirth.
 But these belly bands and other support materials cannot reposition the abdominal muscles completely but will provide you with ample support in reducing the likelihood of diastasis recti.

-How can I fix Diastasis Recti naturally?
+How can I heal Diastasis Recti naturally?

 - In case the gap of the diastasis rectal is smaller than 2.5cm and not deep, to prevent further enlargement numerous steps can be taken.